-Note: By default there is NO password.
-For security reasons it is recommended that you input a password as soon as possible (in General setup/system/password, see chapter 2)
+Note: By default the user name is "admin" and the password is "1234".
+For security reasons it is recommended that you change the password as soon as possible (in General setup/system/password, see chapter 2)

 6) The HOME page screen below will appear.
 The Home Page is divided into four sections, Quick Setup Wizard, General Setup, Status Information and Tools.